chengqu/Simcity201/README.md

 		-Wrote unit tests for my producer consumer code, its called "ProducerTest" its in david.restaurant.test -Finally fixed the apartment
-		-Updated person to be modular and make better decisions to avoid logical loops
+		-Updated person to be modular and make better decisions to avoid logical loops -also removed many of the little bugs that made him go to the wrong place -

 	-Designed the structure of person with help from Ryan -Helped come up with the scheduler, the enter function, and the decision function.
 Helped come up with idea